mbmccormick/mbmccormick.github.io/_posts/2010-08-30-the-subversion-fanboys-guide-to-git-part-1-why-git-is-better.md

 ---
 layout: post
-title: 'The Subversion Fanboy\'s Guide to Git, Part 1: Why Git is Better'
+title: "The Subversion Fanboy's Guide to Git, Part 1: Why Git is Better"
 ---

 Over the weekend, I made the switch from [Subversion](http://en.wikipedia.org/wiki/Subversion_(software)) to [Git](http://en.wikipedia.org/wiki/Git_(software)).
 After seeing so many developers and open source projects moving to this new version control system, I decided to do a little research for myself.
 As many of you might now, Git has recently taken the software development world by storm.
 It began development in April 2005 by [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_Torvalds), the mastermind behind [Linux](http://en.wikipedia.org/wiki/Linux).
 After 8 months of development by Torvalds and several colleagues, the 1.0 release of Git came in December of that same year.
 As for the name, he has this to say: "I'm an egotistical bastard, and I name all my projects after myself.
 First Linux, now Git."